afcarl/TS_Project/data_dictionary.md

 ### Graphical Variables

+#### SimpleCV Variables

+- mean_len:     Average length (in pixels) of lines detected in the image (observation).
+- mean_angle:   Average angle (in degrees) of lines detected in the image.
+- c1mean:       Average x-coordinate (in pixels) of lines located in the image.
+- c2mean:       Average y-coordinate (in pixels) of lines located in the image.

+#### Pixel Data Variables
-Each graphical feature is the pixel intensity value (on an inverted scale) as read from the corresponding PNG image of a graph of the trailing slice_length minutes of price data (OHLC).
+Each graphical feature is the pixel intensity value (on an inverted 256-bit scale) as read from the corresponding PNG image of a graph of the trailing slice_length minutes of price data (OHLC).

 The pixel values have been unrolled row-wise for each image and concatenated to form a full set of features per observation.